 My concern is that society has simply swapped one masculo-centric definition for women with another.

 Ambition modified by an action verb can be powerful: “My ambition is to visit the south of France.”
 “My ambition is to serve in public office.”
 “My ambition is to practice medicine.”
 “My ambition is to play baseball.”

 Male Definitions of Women

 As for Marilyn Monroe, perhaps she is not the best icon for rough-and-tumble ambition.
 She was certainly no dummy, and could play hardball when necessary.
 But she still represented women as sexual objects, and as victims of stereotypy within a man’s world.
 Her sad and untimely death certainly contributes to that image.

-The bigger problem is the whole meme, because Monroe didn’t say that.
+The bigger problem is the meme itself, because Monroe didn’t say that.
 Timothy Leary, the psychologist who achieved brief notoriety for his work with LSD and other psychedelic drugs, said it.

-Which makes the meme a metaphor for the problem: here is a man foisting his ideas of success off on women.
+Which makes the meme a metaphor for the problem: here is a man foisting his idea of success off on women.
 Granted, Leary was insisting that women could be superior to men.
 I agree entirely.
 I just disagree with a male definition of ‘superiority.’

 Ambition is what Hitler, Mao and Stalin had.

 I started thinking about this problem while working in the clinic at our local university.
 A grad student came in, a single mother who was outspoken about feminist issues.
 At the time Title IX, the law which mandated, among other things, that men’s and women’s sports should be funded equally was coming into bloom.
-I assumed she would have approved.
+I had assumed she would approve.